ashutoshmjain/gita/src/how.md

 It is not uncommon to experience a momentary relief from cyclic illusions (`Moha`).
 Such instances - normally a deep loss - often lead to depression.
 They leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom embedded in our intelligence (`Smriti`).
 Instead of a run to exit (`sanyasa`), `Gita` welcomes the precious gift we all are endowed with - human experience.
 In doing that, it provisions lasting peace and worldly success - a win-win.

-> `Gita` is for everyone - it is not religion, race, profession or place specific.

 </div>

-This publication aspires to dip into `Gita` wisdom - the original `smriti` - from its history to its timelessness.
+`Gita` is for everyone - it is not religion, race, profession or place specific.

 ## Navigation and icons: